 Stretching exercises for the calf muscle in particular and the hamstring muscle should be done as soon as pain allows and maintained throughout the rehabilitation process and beyond.

-Strengthening exercises for the calf muscles can also begin after the acute stage as long as they can be done pain free.
+Strengthening exercises for the calf muscles can also begin after the acute stage as long as they can be done pain-free.
 For more severe injuries this may start with simple plantar flexion exercises with a resistance band and progress to calf raise exercises on a step.
-Begin with both legs and as strength and confidence improves this can be developed to single leg calf raises.
+Begin with both legs and as strength and confidence improve this can be developed to single leg calf raises.